 But even the smallest of discrepancies can wind up having an impact.
-Bettors can also find big differences for games that aren’t teeming with action or within prop and alternative markets.
+Bettors can also find big differences between games that aren’t teeming with action or within prop and alternative markets.
 It definitely offsets any learning curve or inconveniences that can come with the process of line shopping.

 Since point spreads/puck lines/run lines are one of the preferred betting methods, let’s take a look at shopping those.
 Point spreads tend to run pretty close together, but they are definitely not uniform.

-For instance, it isn’t uncommon for some sportsbooks to post a game at -5.5/+5.5 versus another posting -5/+5.
+For instance, it isn’t uncommon for some sportsbooks to post a game at -5.5/+5.5 versus another posting at -5/+5.
 For other sports, that discrepancy can be even larger since there are wider scoring distributions in play.

 To shop for points, look for a desirable wager and see which of the sportsbooks is offering the most advantage in their spread.
 Advanced bettors will be able to determine the kind of value that they are getting from those better lines.

-The key is knowing how valuable that half point is.
+The key is knowing how valuable that half-point is.
 Numbers matter, too.
 In the NFL or college football, 3 and 7 will have greater weight than 8 or 11.

 Bettors that are shopping for spreads will often look for sportsbooks that have different commissions and spread.
 Determining the probability of a particular outcome can also sway the bettor's decision.